 Nugent’s new songs began to get airplay in the 70’s and beyond.
 His passion for conservation and hunting, along with his highly quotable opinions and somewhat cartoonish image were good print for both the national press and the emerging rock magazines.
 During the next thirty-plus years, Ted would expand his empires to include television, books, and magazines, and he would become one of the most recognizable of Michigan rockers.
 See Ted Nugent in Inductee Biographies.

 Ted Nugent has stated that he is still very proud of what he recorded with the Amboy Dukes.
 He said in an interview that he keeps in contact with John Drake, Dave Palmer, and Andy Solomon.
 Ted’s old writing partner Steve Farmer lives in Oregon and recorded an album in 2000 called “Journey To The Darkside Of The Mind” with his current band, the Lectric Chairs and former Amboy Duke keyboardist Rick Lober.
 Others who had been part of the Amboy Dukes story have either left music or are playing on much smaller stages than Nugent.
-Sadly, Greg Arama and Rusty Day have both passed away.
+Sadly, Greg Arama, Rusty Day, and Steve Farmer have all passed away.

 Although both Ted and the Amboy Dukes have been overlooked for induction into the Rock and Roll Hall of Fame, Ted Nugent was voted into Michigan Rock and Roll Legends Hall of Fame in 2006 as a solo artist, and the Amboy Dukes received the greatest number of votes in the 2008 balloting to earn admission into the MRRL HOF.